Gaëtan Wittebolle.

 Pro$25/mo8 GB storage, 100K users, daily backupsProduction

-Gotcha: the Free plan automatically pauses your project after 7 days of inactivity.
+Gotcha: the Free plan pauses your project after 7 days of inactivity.
 Your users won't be able to sign in anymore.
 Move to Pro as soon as you have real users.

 2. Vercel, hosting and deployment